-During their eight weeks in Durban, students will volunteer with organizations working to improve the economic, environmental, educational and overall living conditions and opportunities for residents of Wentworth, a community that was established as the result of apartheid.
+During their eight weeks, students will volunteer with organizations in Durban working to improve the economic, environmental, educational and overall conditions and opportunities for residents of Wentworth, a community established as the result of apartheid.
 The program includes opportunities to learn about the experience and impact of apartheid from community partners, homestay hosts, and other members of the community.

 The program seeks students who are interested in direct service work as well as in the government, policy, and power systems that require, fund, and otherwise influence those services and the people and institutions that are the intended beneficiaries.

 The group will have opportunities to discuss SA’s and the Wentworth community’s health, education, environmental justice, and economic development efforts; communicate and building relationships with community partners; learn about race and power dynamics in South Africa; interpersonal group dynamics; self-care; and other issues and topics that emerge from the students’ experiences.
 We invite guest speakers to meet with the group about growing up during apartheid, education, politics, and other issues at times by student request and planning.
 Guest speakers and discussions will continue in this year’s virtual format.

 Students work on challenges such as community economic development; primary (elementary) education; environmental advocacy, education, law and policy; public health/health education; child welfare; and youth development, including academic and life skills.

 Following are brief descriptions of expected placements and the type of work students are likely to do.

 For all 2021 placements, DukeEngage students are likely to provide assistance in areas including COVID-19 response and relief through written communication; writing organizational materials (such as flyers, presentations, press releases, and webpage content), social media, and program/curriculum development.